Did you know Acumatica has built-in functionality to handle vendor payments made by credit cards?

 Use the routine process to print the check to AMEX.

 - Add the accrued liability GL account 2102.

 - Enter account 2102 and sub-account 9999 as default AP Expense and AP Expense subaccount for AMEX vendor.

 - Add the AMEX cash account, link it to the accrued liability account 2102 and associate it to the payment method CORP CC.

 Maybe you have an Acumatica question?
-Contact our team of experts at Support@Crestwood.com.
+Visit our support page for more help.